• Skip to primary navigation

 Outer Space (Astronomy)

-• Homeschool Astronomy (not an affiliate link) is presented quite well.
+• Homeschool Astronomy has two sets of PPT slides with lots of detailed photos of space stuff.
 However, if you want something simpler, you have to summarize some of the details or leave them out.
 I use this as a resource to supplement my own (draft version) curriculum for my high school students, although younger ones might watch the slides as well.

-• Moody Science Videos – We also supplement our studies with videos relating to astronomy (including Planet Earth).
+• Moody Science Videos – We also supplement our studies with their various videos relating to astronomy.
+Titles would include:

 • “What You Aren’t Being Told About Astronomy Volume 1: Our Created Solar System” (Creation Astronomy Media) is also a video resource we would use for high school level.